-Allied Health Science (BS)
+Allied Health Science (AHS)

 Provides an overview of healthcare systems, trends, medical terminology, medical ethics, legal responsibilities, the role of healthcare providers in patient care.
 Develops important personal attributes such as communication, professionalism, cultural awareness, problem solving, decision making, and accepting personal responsibility.
 Students gain an overview of career options within allied health professions and the importance of a healthcare team approach.
-Falls.
 Allied Health Sciences majors only.

-AHS 2100 Pre-Professional Observation Experience (2 Credits)
+AHS 2100 Pre-Professional Observation Experience (2)

 Students will identify and complete a pre-professional observation experience with a provider(s) in their chosen professional career path(s) as an introduction to professional clinical settings.
 Students will complete Patient Confidentiality and site specific training and requirements as part of this experience.
 Students are responsible for finding their own observation opportunities for this course.
 Repeatable for credit for a maximum of two times.
 Fall and Spring.

-AHS 3100 Pre-Professional Sports Medicine (3 Credits)
+AHS 3100 Pre-Professional Sports Medicine (3)

 Pre-professional allied health science students interested in pursuing a career in athletic training engage in observational and experiential learning in an athletic training professional practice setting.
 Students complete active learning hours under the supervision of a licensed athletic trainer.
 Falls and Springs.
-Course is repeatable for a maximum of two times.

 Prerequisite(s): HE 2310 or AHS 2000, First Aid and CPR/AED (equivalent to BLS for Healthcare Provider) certification.
+Course is repeatable for a maximum of two times.

 Basic concepts, principles, and methods of epidemiology investigation, the use and interpretation of data, and the understanding, recognition, and determination of strength of various forms of evidence.
 Topics include behavior of disease, rates, ratios, associations between risk factors and disease outcomes, clinically relevant questions and causal inferences, legal and ethical issues around health screening and genetic testing.
 Springs.
 (GACO) (QRCO) (WRCO)

-AHS 4111 Medical Sales: Orthopedic Devices (4 Credits)
+AHS 4111 Medical Sales: Orthopedic Devices (4)

 Prerequisite(s): NR 4111.